isomerpages/mlaw-corp/news/press-releases/_posts/2018-09-10-legislative-changes-to-enchance-singapore's-civil-justice-framework.md

 **Key Amendments to the Supreme Court of Judicature Act**

+{:start="3"}
 3. The key features of the Bill are as follows:

 **<u>(A) Enhance and improve court processes</u>**

-* Clarify that the courts can conduct hearings via video conference or other electronic means.
+* *Clarify that the courts can conduct hearings via video conference or other electronic means*.
     * This will help save and time and costs as lawyers need not travel to court for hearings that can be conducted via electronic means.

-* Clarify that the Rules Committee is empowered to make rules relating to how factual and expert evidence is to be presented in court.
+* *Clarify that the Rules Committee is empowered to make rules relating to how factual and expert evidence is to be presented in court*.
     * This allows the Rules Committee to take into account trends in specific cases and develop rules to optimise the use of court time in the admission of evidence.

-* Grant the courts greater powers to control vexatious proceedings.
+* *Grant the courts greater powers to control vexatious proceedings*.
     * This amendment grants the courts power to make different types of civil restraint orders to address varying degrees of vexatious conduct.
 This introduces a more nuanced approach to restrain a vexatious litigant, taking into account the facts of each case.
     * The court may also stay the vexatious proceedings and order that no further documents be filed by a party if the filing of documents would be vexatious or for an improper purpose.
     * These proposals were drawn from best practices in the United Kingdom and Canada.

-* Allowing the courts to impose late filing fees for non-compliance with the Rules of Court, court orders or directions, and practice directions.
+* *Allowing the courts to impose late filing fees for non-compliance with the Rules of Court, court orders or directions, and practice directions*.
     * This seeks to encourage parties and their lawyers to comply with the Rules of Court, court orders and practice directions, so as to ensure the effectiveness of court sessions.

-* Requiring the leave of court before an application can be made to admit further evidence on appeal, except for matters which occurred subsequent to the date of decision.
+* *Requiring the leave of court before an application can be made to admit further evidence on appeal, except for matters which occurred subsequent to the date of decision*.
     * This aims to encourage parties to present all relevant evidence at the first instance hearing.

-* Amend the monetary threshold to $60,000 for decisions of the District and Magistrates’ Courts which are appealable with leave to the High Court.
+* *Amend the monetary threshold to $60,000 for decisions of the District and Magistrates’ Courts which are appealable with leave to the High Court*.
     * Currently, decisions of the District and Magistrates’ Courts are appealable to the High Court with leave if the amount in dispute does not exceed $50,000.
 However, the jurisdiction of the Magistrates’ Court is $60,000, which results in gap where cases between $50,000 and $60,000 can be appealed to the High Court without leave.
 The proposed amendment seeks to close this gap.